Yordan Hadzhikonstantinov-Dzhinot: Works, views and legacy

+In the second half of the 19th century, secular themes became popular in literature, creating a need for new vocabulary to express modern concepts.
+Džinot was among the first to introduce words from Latin, Church Slavonic, and Classical Greek into his language.
+He also worked to simplify Church Slavonic orthography, which had no standardized rules at the time.
+On grammar, he supported using Church Slavonic patterns, including restoring morphological cases.
+He also argued for accepting vernacular forms already known in Church Slavonic, such as the prepositions vo and so, believing this would bring the new Macedonian literary closer to other Slavic languages and serve as a means of unification.

 Hadzhikonstantinov also declared himself as a Serb.
 In 1856, in his letter to Society of Serbian Letters, he wrote: "I remain ready to serve you most usefully and quietly as a Serb."
 In the same letter, he declared himself as a "Serbian son", and wrote: "You cannot understand how much my heart burns for our dearest Serbdom, for which I am ready to sacrifice myself.".
 In his letters to the society, he stressed that Greek bishops and Grecomans were a greater evil than the Turks.
+Dzhinot wrote the play "Serbia staggers within its own lands" for the Society of Serbian Letters, where he protests Macedonia's political and spiritual subjugation.
+The play advocated for native Slavic education over Greek Phanariot influence, while positioning Serbia as a leader and source of material and moral support, followed by personified Balkan lands of Thrace, Romania, Bulgaria, Albania and Macedonia.
+In an 1858 letter to the Serbian Ministry of Justice and Education, while requesting books for the schools in the villages Galičnik, Banjane, Kožle, Dračevo, Pobožje, Kučevište and the monastery St. Archangel Michael, he wrote: "We pray that you endow these places, so that we may open a path toward exploring our Serbian antiquity."

-He remained a bachelor throughout his life.
+Hadzhikonstantinov remained a bachelor throughout his life.

 According to the post-WWII Macedonian rendition of history, Dzhinot had an ethnic Macedonian identity and promoted education in Macedonian.